 Suspension Because of a DUI

 California has some of the toughest DUI laws in the country, and your license will be suspended for six months upon your first conviction.
 You may petition for a restricted license in some cases (not many).
-A second and third may lose you your license for two to four years.
+A second and third DUI may result in the loss of your license for two to four years.
+Sometimes an Interlock Ignition Device can shorten the term of the license suspension.
+Call us for more information.

 If you have a DUI, then your driver license is usually suspended.
 If you do not take the necessary steps to get your license back, then you can be charged with“driving on a suspended license because of a DUI. " This is a misdemeanor charge that requires at least a 1 year Interlock Ignition Device, 10 days or more in jail, and fines.
 We will help you with the process to get your license back.
 Sometimes there are simple mistakes along the way that are not cleared up, and the DMV record shows a suspension.